 In the market, you can find conventional stores that have opened up their storefronts and spilt onto the sidewalk.
 Goods are displayed hanging from every possible hook and nail.
 The items on sale range from brand new quality goods, trendy fashion items, and the latest fashions to antiques, large furniture, and junk.
 You can find secondhand clothing, new clothing, handmade goods, art, copper items, brass, Judaica, genuine antiques, furniture, carpets, lamps and light fittings, musical instruments, toys, kitchenware, and much more.
 There are even stores selling Israeli Army memorabilia.

-In among the stores and stalls are art galleries, cafes and restaurants which have become some of the hottest “in” places to dine.
+Among the stores and stalls are art galleries, cafes, and restaurants which have become some of the hottest “in” places to dine.
 There is a wide range of cuisine on offer and a range of different styles of eateries from cozy neighborhood cafes to chef’s restaurants.
 At Jaffa Flea Market you’ll find Thai beer; an authentic Greek tavern; excellent bakeries; falafel stores and freshly squeezed juices.

 Highlights of Jaffa Flea Market

 Among the stores and stalls to visit there is Palestine, Land of Israel, an iconic market landmark selling nostalgic items from Israel’s history and army memorabilia, some going as far back as 1948.
-In Taos, you can find a treasure trove of Hollywood memorabilia, pieces from film sets, kitsch life-size sculpture of famous movie stars or character, and among all of this schmaltz also the odd genuine antique or collector’s item.
-Halleluiah is the store to visit for musical instruments from around the world.
+In Taos, you can find a treasure trove of Hollywood memorabilia, pieces from film sets, kitsch life-size sculptures of famous movie stars or characters, and among all of this schmaltz also the odd genuine antique or collector’s item.
+Halleluyah is the store to visit for musical instruments from around the world.